Diffuse Domain Methods with Dirichlet Boundary Conditions: Diffuse Domain Nitsche's Method

-\begin{rmk} This \NSDDM{} method has been explored by \cite{Nguyen2017} which shows a coercivity result, and \cite{Monte2022}, using a different derived values for $\beta$.
-However, our choice of $\beta$ only impacts the exterior with $(1-\phi)$ and is a direct result from coercivity. \end{rmk} \begin{rmk} In \ref{sec:fullnumerical} a comparison of these stabilising terms in the Nitsche's method framework will show that, using \NDDM{} is better than the original DDM2 method.
-Also using the symmetric term in for \NSDDM{}, significantly improves the $L^2$ error but has a worse $H^1$ error.
+\begin{rmk} This \NSDDM{} method has been explored by \citet{Nguyen2017} which shows a coercivity result, and \citet{Monte2022}, using different derived values for $\beta$.
+However, our choice of $\beta$ only impacts the exterior with $(1-\phi)$ and is a direct result from coercivity. \end{rmk} \begin{rmk} In \ref{sec:fullnumerical} a comparison of these stabilising terms in the Nitsche's method framework will show that, using \NDDM{} produces lower errors than the original DDM2 method.
+Also using the symmetric term in \NSDDM{}, significantly reduces the $L^2$ error but exhibits a larger $H^1$ error, by almost an order of magnitude.
 It has the obvious property of producing a symmetric matrix, so we will focus on this going forward. \end{rmk}